 Monitoring of Animal Use Facilities for Hazards

 The Animal Hazards Checklist (AHC) is a mechanism to identify hazards in areas where animal activities occur.
 Different checklists apply to various animal use locations.
-Locations must be inspected by the OSD at least every six months and the results documented in the AHC.
-The principal investigator, instructor or supervisor and OSD are responsible for ensuring that identified hazards are rectified in a timely manner.
-The IACUC reviews the AHC during submission of the Annual Status Report and/or the semi-annual facility inspection.
+Locations must be inspected at least annually and the results documented in the AHC.
+The principal investigator, instructor or supervisor are responsible for ensuring that identified hazards are rectified in a timely manner.
+The IACUC reviews the AHC during submission of the Annual Status Report.

 Non-Compliance with AHP Requirements